Mexican regulator rejects delaying deadline for Fox Sports sale in Disney-Fox deal

+Media & TelecomMexican regulator rejects delaying deadline for Fox Sports sale in Disney-Fox deal

-MEXICO CITY (Reuters) - Mexico’s telecoms regulator said on Thursday it has rejected a request to push back a deadline for the sale of Fox Sports in Mexico as part of the terms of Walt Disney Co’s acquisition of Twenty-First Century Fox Inc film and television assets.
+Mexico's telecoms regulator said on Thursday it has rejected a request to push back a deadline for the sale of Fox Sports in Mexico as part of the terms of Walt Disney Co's (DIS.N) acquisition of Twenty-First Century Fox Inc film and television assets.

 The Federal Telecommunications Institute (IFT) said the request was made by Disney and Fox and that the deadline for the sale is May 7.